bryanso/JuliaOracleODBC/doc/JuliaOracleODBC.md

 and copy all the info from $HOME/.odbc.ini into that file.

-Now we can connect using DSN, only slightly simpler than the first method.
+Now we can connect using DSN:

     $ export LD_LIBRARY_PATH=/opt/oracle/instantclient_21_1
-    $ export TNS_ADMIN=/opt/oracle/instantclient_21_1/network/admin
     $ julia
     julia> using ODBC, DBInterface, DataFrames